NB28VT/Beerica-0.0.1/resources/user_stories.md

 [ ] A user can create an account on Beerica
-[ ] A user can add a brewery to their list of visited breweries [ ] A user's profile page includes a map of breweries the user has visited
+[ ] A user can add a brewery to their list of visited breweries [ ] A user's profile page includes a map of breweries the user has visited [ ] A user must be signed in to add a visited brewery

 ---
 As a beer nut